Vyral/mike-wall-recruiting/_posts/2018-10-27-former-1-coldwell-banker-agent-reveals-why-he-joined-exp---jay-kinder.md

 **Jay:** That's a really good question Mike.
 Probably it won't make sense to everybody.
 There's going to be obviously a lot of advance people listening to this podcast.
 I know the circles that we all run in and there's going to be some advance people.
 It's all I'll answer the question but it took a lot a lot of evolution right to get to this point where we were still trying to evolve the model.
 And for us we had you know we had both my reason I'm my business partner we had both had successful real estate practices for years and we stepped down.
 I stepped out I went independent in 2011 and you know Michael left Keller Williams at some point in there.
 And we both had been successful.
 We are number two in the Coldwell Banker.
 Mike was top 50 in the world or whatever for you know for Keller Williams, you get to a point and I think most people that we've coached over the years and we've all got to a point where you're paying somebody whether it's Coldwell or Keller or whoever you're paying them you know we pay them more than 70 thousand dollars.

-It becomes a priority to go independent and just because you're paying too much money and that there's not enough value for whatever the brand is that you're at.&nbsp; Our path has been that and we'd coached a lot of people through that as we had some of these mass groups with a lot of the top agents around the country doing from you know an average of about a million and a half GCI on upwards.
+It becomes a priority to go independent and just because you're paying too much money and that there's not enough value for whatever the brand is that you're at.
+Our path has been that and we'd coached a lot of people through that as we had some of these mass groups with a lot of the top agents around the country doing from you know an average of about a million and a half GCI on upwards.
 We were really trying to do something that we could take and scale across the country.

 So in 2014 we started the brokerage and we had dialed in the systems and processes so well we felt like a salary model we could deliver on a salary model so we had salaried agents and what we realized was that the number one in that business model is your compensation drive behavior.
 So even though we had the systems and processes it was management heavy and it was expensive to try to scale something like that.